bet4a/d3wiki/Partition-Layout.md

 }
 ```

 The children accessor is first invoked for root node in the hierarchy.
-If the accessor returns null, then the node is assumed to be a leaf node at the layout traversal terminates.
+If the accessor returns null, then the node is assumed to be a leaf node, and the layout traversal terminates.
 Otherwise, the accessor should return an array of data elements representing the child nodes.

 <a name="sort" href="#wiki-sort">#</a> partition.<b>sort</b>([<i>comparator</i>])